-Today I want to talk about how to find cheap flights in 2020, because it’s been five years since I last shared tips how to find cheap flights and there have been quite a few changes in the travel industry since then, and I have also learned a few new hacks since I wrote that article in 2015.
+Today I want to talk about how to find cheap flights in 2021, because it’s been a few years now since I last shared tips how to find cheap flights and there have been quite a few changes in the travel industry since then, and I have also learned a few new hacks since I wrote that article in 2015.

 In this article I am sharing how I personally go about finding the best airfare for a trip I’m planning to take.

 Use flight search engines to find cheap flights